Audited annual report 2020

 |-0.95

 In the course of auditing process, the amendments have been made to administrative expenses and other expenses in relation to the subsidiary AS Tallinna Moekombinaat.
-Administrative costs increased by 567 thousand euros due to recording additional credit losses for expected rental revenues.
-Changes in other expenses are related to the fair value adjustment by 1 226 thousand euros and recording penalties of 382 thousand euros which have been accounted for off balance sheet and were recognised due to adjusting event (Note 18).
+Administrative costs increased by 567 thousand euros (Note 25) due to recording additional credit losses for expected rental revenues.
+Changes in other expenses are related to the fair value adjustment by 1 226 thousand euros (Note 26) and recording penalties of 382 thousand euros which have been accounted for off balance sheet and were recognised due to adjusting event (Notes 26, 31).
 Non-controlling interest has changed accordingly.
-Net change in properties revaluation reserve has decreased by 278 thousand euros and is related to the German hotel fair value.
+Net change in properties revaluation reserve has decreased by 278 thousand euros and is related to the German hotel fair value (Note 12).
 Total effect of changes in the statement of comprehensive income is 2 453 thousand euros additional loss for the period.

 Consolidated statement of financial position